Fillonit/BruteForceV2/server/README.md

-# express typescript starter with mongodb
+# Brute Force API
 This is the API starter.
 It is a REST API built with Node.js, Express.js, and MongoDB.

 ## Getting Started
 To get started, clone this repository and run `npm install` to install the dependencies.
 Then, run `npm start` to start the server.
 The server will be running on port **8080**.

 ## API Documentation
-The API documentation can be found [here](https://documenter.getpostman.com/view/18001727/2s9XxwxZyi).
+The API documentation can be found [here](https://documenter.getpostman.com/view/18001727/2s9YsT6onc).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.